Efficient and robust methods for causally interpretable meta-analysis: transporting inferences from multiple randomized

-where $u(O)$ denotes the score of the observable data $O = (R, X, S, A, Y)$ and the left hand side of the above equation is the pathwise derivative of the target parameter $\psi(a)$.
+where $\pi_{q_0} = \Pr_{q_0}[R = 0]$ and the subscript $q_0$ denotes that all quantities are evaluated at the ``true'' data law.
+Specifically, we show that $\mathit\Psi^1_{q_0}(a)$ satisfies $\dfrac{\partial \psi_{q_t}(a)}{\partial t} \Bigg|_{t=0} = \E[\mathit\Psi^1_{q_0}(a) u(O)]$, where $u(O)$ denotes the score of the observable data $O = (R, X, S, A, Y)$ and the left hand side of the above equation is the pathwise derivative of the target parameter $\psi(a)$.
 Theorem 4.4 in \citep{tsiatis2007} shows that $\mathit\Psi_{q_0}^1(a)$ lies in the tangent set; it follows (see, e.g., \citep{van2000asymptotic}, page 363) that $\mathit\Psi^1_{q_0}(a)$ is the efficient influence function under the nonparametric model (it is in fact the unique influence function under that model).
 For a more thorough discussion of semiparametric efficiency theory and precise definitions of pathwise derivatives and the tangent space we refer to Chapter 25 in \citep{van2000asymptotic}.
-Furthermore, in Appendix \ref{appendix:influence_function} we show that $\mathit\Psi^1_{q_0}(a)$ is the efficient influence function under semiparametric models incorporating the restriction $Y\indep S|(X, A = a,R)$ or where the probability of treatment conditional on covariates and trial participation status is known (e.g., if all trials have the same randomization probabilities).
+Furthermore, in Web Appendix D we show that $\mathit\Psi^1_{q_0}(a)$ is the efficient influence function under semiparametric models incorporating the restriction $Y\indep S|(X, A = a,R)$ or where the probability of treatment conditional on covariates and trial participation status is known (e.g., if all trials have the same randomization probabilities).

 The influence function above suggests the estimator